frecklle/swap-it/README.md

 ## 🚀 Setup Steps

 ### Step 1: Create the server file
-Create `server.mjs` in your root directory with the Socket.IO server code provided.
+Create `socket-server.mjs` in your root directory with the Socket.IO server code provided.

 ### Step 2: Update package.json
 Update your scripts section as shown in the updated package.json.

-### Step 3: Replace FloatingChat component
-Replace your current `src/components/FloatingChat.tsx` with the updated version.

-### Step 4: Run the application
+### Step 3: Run the application
 ```bash
 npm run dev
 ```